 Much of the upland areas in Squam Farm have been mowed by a previous owner.
 These sites provide excellent examples of the process of vegetative succession: the change in plant species composition over time, where one natural community slowly replaces another until a stable system develops.
 Mowed meadows on the property currently support an abundance of grasses and perennial wildflowers such as ox-eye daisy, yarrow, hawkweed, and pasture thistle.
 However, interspersed among the grasses are low shrubs and vines including beaked hazelnut, bayberry, fox grape, and northern arrowwood.
 If annual mowing were to cease in these areas, they would quickly revert to shrub thickets – the next, intermediate stage of plant succession.
 In time, seedlings of taller tree species would establish themselves and eventually grow to out-shade the shrubs, thus making way for a hardwood forest community to develop.

 The existing hardwood forests on this property contain 40 to 50-foot high stands of black tupelo, red maple, sassafras, red oak, white oak, and American beech trees.
 Forests such as this are relatively rare on Nantucket.
 Settlers that arrived in the early 1600’s reported that the island was covered with large trees.
 However, this quickly changed as they were harvested for home construction, ship building, and firewood.
 Large areas were also cleared for growing crops and use as pasture land, resulting in the depletion of nutrients from the shallow soils.
 Since the decline and eventual elimination of livestock grazing in the late 1800’s, taller shrubs have gradually become established in many parts of the island.
-The Foundation has been experimenting with the use of sheep grazing at Squam Farm as a means of preventing shrub encroachment into some of the open fields on the property.
+The Foundation used sheep grazing at Squam Farm between 2005 – 2015 as a means of preventing shrub encroachment into some of the open fields on the property.